PsyTeachR/ug1-practical/docs/11-pipes.md

 So far, when you've done these steps you've created a new object for each part of the process.
 The code below should look familiar - once you've loaded in the data to `demographic` and `raw_data`, you then create a new object named `sel_data` that stores the output of the `select()` operation, then you create a new object named `joined_data` that uses `sel_data` as its input and then finally you create another object called `final_data` that uses `joined_data` as its input.

+Note that the below code is just an example, we don't have any data called `my_data` so don't try and run this code, it's just for reading.

 <div class = 'left-float'>